laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

         height='453'>
 </iframe>
 {:center: style="text-align: center"}
-_Other the other hand, Josie's 1, 2 attack gives the attacker gives a frame advantage of just -1 frame when blocked, which means the defender has advantage.
+_On the other hand, Josie's 1, 2 attack gives the attacker gives a frame advantage of just -1 frame when blocked, which means the defender has advantage.
 Here when both the attacker and defender do the same move immediately afterward, the defending Josie will hit first instead._
 {:center}